MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/linkedin-configuration.md

 A third role, [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Lead Gen S2S Inbound, is an internal security role used to sync data.

 Assign these security roles to users who you want to provide access to the **[!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Lead Gen** menu item.
-To learn how to assign a security role to users, see [Create users and assign Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx#BKMK_AssignSecurity).
+To learn how to assign a security role to users, see [Create users in Dynamics 365 for Customer Engagement apps (online) and assign security roles](../admin/create-users-assign-online-security-roles.md).

 ## Configure a matching strategy to update leads from [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Lead Gen ads